PowershellScripts/PowershellScripts.github.io/articles/en/Viva/monitorconversations.md

 ## Viva Engage Security

 To monitor Viva Engage conversations, you need to have administrative permissions or roles that allow you to manage the network settings, e.g. Viva Engage Admin or Network Admin.
-Here’s how to get started:
+Here's how to get started:

 1. Log in to Viva Engage
 - Navigate to [Microsoft Viva Engage](https://www.microsoft.com/en-us/microsoft-viva/engage) or access it via **Microsoft Teams** under the **Viva Engage tab**.